rosemelissa/rosemelissa/README.md

 I'm Melissa, a Software Engineer using the PERN stack.

 - 🎓 I’m currently working on: A site where software engineering students can share learning resources
+- 🌱 I’m currently learning: How to build multiplayer 3D games using p5.js

 ### Some of my recent projects:
 (Fullstack apps deploy from Heroku so may need ~10 secs for server to wake up)